-A Medical Economics article list 15 reasons that claims are most commonly denied:
+A Medical Economics article list 15 reasons why claims are most commonly denied:

-- A duplicate claim was submitted when a practice hasn’t received reimbursement.
+- A duplicate request was submitted when the practice hadn’t received reimbursement.

 - The patient’s health coverage has ended and they haven’t shown proof of new insurance.